United Parcel Service Inc. (UPS) – key numbers that make it a Strong Buy For Now

 Sponsored

-The stock witnessed a 5.22% gain in the last 1 month and extending the period to 3 months gives it a 13.64%, and is 1.65% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.54% over the week and 2.97% over the month.
+The stock witnessed a 2.54% gain in the last 1 month and extending the period to 3 months gives it a 4.82%, and is -0.81% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.66% over the week and 2.27% over the month.

 United Parcel Service Inc. (UPS) Analyst Forecasts